Adam Miller’s Letters to a Young Mormon is back in an updated and expanded edition, co-published with Deseret Book.

 These letters are meant for a young Mormon who is familiar with Mormon life but green in his or her faith.
 Philosophy professor Adam S. Miller imagined himself writing to his own children.
 In doing so, he struggled to say his own piece about what it means to be—as a Mormon—free, ambitious, repentant, faithful, informed, prayerful, selfless, hungry, chaste, and sealed.
 Miller address the real beauty and real costs of trying to live a Mormon life and hopes to show something of what it means to live in a way that refuses to abandon either life or Mormonism.

 This second edition of Letters to a Young Mormon includes all the content of the original, well-loved book, with added chapters on the Sabbath and stewardship, as well as a new preface by the author.
-Pre-order print or audio here.
+Order print or audio here.

 Learn more about the Living Faith book series here.